Official US Government Icon

 FAQs

-As discussed in the guide, public involvement costs should be included in project budgets.
+As discussed in the document, public involvement costs should be included in project budgets.
 They can also be supported through other Federal formula funds that State departments of transportation, metropolitan planning organizations, or transit agencies may receive.
-On the DOT Navigator, you can now find a new set of frequently asked questions (FAQs) to help you understand what types of costs may be eligible for public involvement activities.
+On the DOT Navigator, you can find frequently asked questions (FAQs) to help you understand what types of costs may be eligible for public involvement activities.

 Upcoming Events